Create apps for Office and SharePoint by using Napa Office 365 Development Tools

 Learn how to use Napa Office 365 Development Tools to create apps for Office and SharePoint

 Napa is a great way to get started building apps for Office or SharePoint directly out of a browser window.
 There is no need to install any other tools such as Visual Studio.
 All you need is an Office 365 account and a supported browser.
 To get started, sign up for an Office 365 Developer Site.
 Then, install Napa on your Developer site and you are ready to create apps for Office documents, mail items or SharePoint.
-For more information, see Set up a development environment for apps for SharePoint on Office 365.
+For more information, see Set up a development environment for SharePoint Add-ins on Office 365.
 When you are ready to leverage the powerful capabilities in Microsoft Visual Studio, Napa makes it easy to download your project and continue developing your app for Office or SharePoint.

 Napa gives you with a page to manage your projects.
 You can use this page to create a mail app, content app, task pane app, or SharePoint app project as well as rename and delete projects.
 You can also open any project in Visual Studio if you decide that you want to leverage features such as advanced debugging or the ability to use a web project as part of your app for Office or SharePoint.
 Choose a filter to view recently modified projects or projects of a specific type.
 Click a project tile if you want to open an existing project.